TCL Joins Operation:Scrubs Innovative Nursing Education Commitment and Nationwide See a Nurse? Thank a Nurse! Challenge.

 Pamela Jane Nye, Operation:Scrubs Executive Director and CEO of Neuroscience Nursing, Ltd.

-MARINA DEL REY, CALIFORNIA, UNITED STATES, May 2, 2019 /EINPresswire.com/ -- Details were revealed today announcing TCL®, one of the world’s best-selling and America’s fastest-growing television brand, as a sponsor of Operation:Scrubs’ non-traditional symposium that introduces the next tradition-breaking cycle of innovative/advanced continuing nursing education and it’s nationwide “See a Nurse?
+MALIBU, CALIFORNIA, UNITED STATES, May 2, 2019 /EINPresswire.com/ -- Details were announced today regarding TCL North America’s sponsorship of Operation:Scrubs’ non-traditional symposium that introduces the next tradition-breaking cycle of innovative/advanced continuing nursing education and it’s nationwide “See a Nurse?
 Thank a Nurse” Challenge” mission.

-“The initial idea of contacting TCL came from seeing an impressive television display at Costco,” says Nye, adding, “and after researching and discovering the objectives of the company’s TCL Cares program, I thought this was a company that would want to support Operation:Scrubs innovative nursing education commitment and our nationwide ‘See a Nurse?
+“The initial idea of contacting TCL came from seeing an impressive SmartTV display at Costco,” says Nye, adding, “and after researching and discovering the objectives of the company’s TCLcares program, I thought this was a company that would want to support Operation:Scrubs innovative nursing education commitment and our nationwide ‘See a Nurse?
 Thank a Nurse’ Challenge.”

-Since 2014, the leaders at TCL North America committed to creating a high-performing culture that allows the company to have a successful business they can feel good about.
-TCL Cares is the “guiding hand,” a simple set of rules that all decisions are filtered through:
+“Next was the phone call and a brief conversation with Chris Larson, TCL’s vice-president of North America operations,” Nye explained.
+“Mr. Larson said he liked what was discussed and requested a follow-up email with specific details.
+Shortly thereafter, my staff received a phone call with a request for more information.
+A few weeks later came the “yes” phone call and confirming email.”

+According to TCL, “The TCLcares objective is simple and only has four “rules” that every TCLer must live by:

-#TCLcares for our users.
-It is our responsibility to add joy and simplification to their lives by innovating and advancing technology. #TCLcares for our employees.
-It is our commitment to provide an environment that embraces diversity, excellence, learning, and laughter. #TCLcares for the communities we serve.
-We are all one and we are committed to find ways to give back and make a positive impact. #TCLcares for our environment.
-We have an obligation to minimize our footprint on the planet our users and employees call home.
+*TCLcares for our users.
+It is our responsibility to add joy and simplification to their lives by innovating and advancing technology; *TCLcares for our employees.
+It is our commitment to provide an environment that embraces diversity, excellence, learning, and laughter; *TCLcares for our environment.
+We have an obligation to minimize our footprint on the planet our users and employees call home; and *TCLcares for the communities we serve.
+We are all one and we are committed to finding ways to give back and make a positive impact.”
+To which a smiling Nye adds, “Like the Operation:Scrubs mission to help educate, honor and improve the image of nurses.”

 Operation:Scrubs symposium and National Nurses Day celebration takes place aboard FantaSea One, a 4-deck yacht located in Marina Del Rey, California.